 - Spread of tree diseases

-- The increased use of chemicals in our day-to-day lives
+- The increased use and improper disposal of pharmaceuticals and chemicals

 We all can see these signs when, on summer weekends, we visit downtown Glen Arbor or cruise our waterways.
-In 2012 Sleeping Bear National Park broke its all-time attendance record and last year, despite the cold summer overall, July attendance set a new record.
+Our population more than doubles during summer months and the Sleeping Bear Dunes National Lakeshore continues to set visitation records.

-Since its founding in 1954, a major focus of the Glen Lake Association (GLA) has been the preservation and protection of water quality in the Glen Lake/Crystal River watershed.
+Since its founding, a major focus of the Glen Lake Association (GLA) has been the preservation and protection of water quality in the Glen Lake/ Crystal River Watershed.
 We are fortunate to be in an area where residents, organizations, and governments recognize the importance of protecting this unique resource.

 Together, we have put in place reasonable requirements to protect shorelines, prevent pollution, and help assure the proper performance of septic systems.

 In addition to community efforts, the GLA has funded many programs to monitor water quality directly.
 Our focus has been to identify potential problems early and intervene before they become major problems.